Jorge Luis Borges bibliography: Original book-length publications

 publication of original work (including collaborative work): it does not include individual short stories, poems, and translations published in magazines, nor does it include books (such as anthologies of fantasy and of Argentine literature) that Borges edited or co-edited.
 It also excludes several chapbooks, privately printed editions, etc. of under 50 pages each and does not attempt to identify first publication dates of individual stories, poems, etc. ISBNs refer to recent editions, not original publications.
-(Many English-language titles and ISBNs still missing.
-Some of the volumes might be better classified in terms of genre.)